tiefenmoser/tiefenmoser.github.io/content/about.md

 # Hey!
 My name is Cornelius and this is my personal Website where I document random projects.

-Im currently pursuing the BSc in Communications and Computer Engineering at Ulm University.
+Im currently pursuing a BSc in Communications and Computer Engineering at Ulm University.

 You can find me on:
 - [Github](https://github.com/tiefenmoser)